GeorgeW-IT/AWS-Website/README.md

 ### Live Website

-These screenshots are the current look of the web pages as i'm making this, but they could chnage or be updated.
+These screenshots are the current look of the web pages as i'm making this, but they could change or be updated.

 ![Website Homepage](AWSWebsite_Screenshots/Website_Page1.png)
 ![Website Portfolio Page](AWSWebsite_Screenshots/Website_Page2.png)